Roman Catholic Cathedral of St Mary and St Boniface 45 Cecil Street Stonehouse Plymouth PL1 5HW

 The Cathedral was designed by Charles and Joseph Hansom (of Hansom Cab fame).
 It was opened on the 25th of March, "Lady Day", 1858.
 Remarkably that was the very same day that St. Bernadette heard the Lady say "I am the Immaculate Conception", in Lourdes.
 The Cathedral is dedicated to Our Lady under that title.
 The Cathedral building was founded by Bishop William Vaughan.
 He was the nephew of Cardinal Thomas Weld of Lulworth (Dorest) and the uncle of Cardinal Herbert Vaughan, the founder of Westminster Cathedral.

-Over the year's the Cathedral has undergone a number of changes, including in 1994 when the seats were altered to invoke a feeling of a 'pilgrim church'.
-The Cathedral is continuing to undergo changes, the most recent being in 2015/16 when the seats were moved back to face the altar, the Ambo was moved so that it now sits next to the altar, and the Baptismal Font was moved to a more prominent position directly in the entrance to the Cathedral.
+Over the year's the Cathedral has undergone a number of changes, the most recent being in 2015/16 when the seats were moved back to face the altar, the Ambo was moved so that it now sits next to the altar, and the Baptismal Font was moved to a more prominent position directly in the entrance to the Cathedral.

 (adapted from 'The Illustrated Guide to the Catholic Churches in the Diocese of Plymouth' by Sally Woodhead)